telefonicaid/iotagent-node-lib/README.md

 commands = commands.concat(commands, iotaCommands.commands);
 ```

--   Execute the command line interpreter as usual:
+-   Execute the command-line interpreter as usual:

 ```javascript
 clUtils.initialize(commandLine.commands, 'IoT Agent tester> ');
 ```

-The command line module makes use of two configuration objects.
+The command-line module makes use of two configuration objects.
 Both can be
-shown and edited in the command line using the provided commands, but a default
+shown and edited in the command-line using the provided commands, but a default
 value must be present.

 The Context Broker configuration object holds all the information about the